Aesthetic Surgery of Virginia: Enrique Silberblatt, MD

 Tummy Tuck Revision

-Tummy tuck revision, also referred to as abdominoplasty revision, is a procedure designed to improve cosmetic issues that may occur when a previous tummy tuck surgery was performed by an inexperienced and/or unqualified surgeon, or if the body heals in a way that was unexpected.
+Tummy tuck revision at our plastic surgery center in Roanoke, VA, is also called abdominoplasty revision.
+This procedure is designed to improve cosmetic issues that may occur when a previous tummy tuck surgery was performed by an inexperienced and/or unqualified surgeon, or if the body heals in a way that was unexpected.
 Some of the most common of these aesthetic concerns that can be corrected with abdominoplasty revision include unsightly scarring, an undesirable scar location, and a disproportionate or unnatural-looking belly button size and position.
 Regardless of the reason for seeking tummy tuck revision, it is critical that prospective patients choose a board-certified plastic surgeon who has extensive experience in correcting unsatisfactory abdominoplasty outcomes, as this procedure is typically considered more complicated than the original operation.

 Correcting Unsightly Abdominoplasty Scars